Aman-Anas/bge-imgui/README.md

 Currently works with RanGE engine, UPBGE 0.2.5, and UPBGE 0.4+.

 # Usage
-To use in your game, simply add the bgimgui folder alongside your game blend.
+To use in your game, simply add the my_game folder alongside your game blend.
 Not much documentation, but there are some comments in the python scripts and some example files to help you.